lxlsygc/Wavelet_Transform_of_Offshore_Wind_Speed/readme.rst

-These codes presented how to tranfer wind speed data into single/multi level approximation and detail coefficients.
+These codes presented how to transfer wind speed data into single/multi-level approximation and detail coefficients.